Toshinobu Kubota: 1986–1989: Shake it Paradise and subsequent releases

 In June 1986, he finally debuted as a singer with the single "Shitsui no Downtown".
 The single charted at number 53 on the Oricon Singles chart.
 In September 1986, Kubota released his first album, Shake It Paradise.
 The album reached number 22 on the Oricon charts.
 The album also spawned the singles "Ryuusei no Saddle" and "Missing".
 In December 1986, Kubota released a single, "Time", which charted at number 35 on the Oricon Weekly Singles chart.

 In February 1987, Kubota released a single "Goddess", which charted at number 21 on the Oricon Singles chart.
 In April 1987, Kubota released his second album, Groovin', which spawned the singles "Randy Candy", "Psychic Beat", "Daiyamondo no Inutachi", "Kitakaze to Taiyō", and "Eien no Tsubasa".
 In October 1987, Kubota released a single "Cry on Your Smile", which reached number 8 on the Oricon Singles chart.

 In February 1988, Kubota released the single "You Were Mine", which reached number 3 on the Oricon Singles chart.
 The single also sold over 100,000 units in Japan, reaching gold certification status.
 In September 1988, Kubota released his third album, Such A Funky Thang!.
 The album reached number 1 on the Oricon Albums charts and sold over a million copies.
 The album spawned the single "Dance If You Want It", which charted at number 2 on the Oricon Singles chart.
-In May 1988, he released his video-DVD Super Duper Vol. 1.
-In July 1988, he released his concert DVD Keep on Dancing.
+In May 1988, he released his video Super Duper Vol. 1.
+In July 1988, he released his concert video Keep on Dancing.
 In January 1989, the second single "Indigo Waltz", which featured American-singer Lynn Davis, was released.
 The album's third single, "High Roller", charted at number 11 on the Oricon Singles chart.

 In October 1989, Kubota released his first best-of album, The Baddest.
 The album charted at number 1 on the Oricon chart and sold a million copies.
 The album's lead single "Give You My Love", which also featured Lynn Davis, reached number 3 on the Oricon Singles chart.